Hebrews 1:4-5

 NOTE: Do not confuse this discussion of Jesus better than the angels with the Angel of the LORD a term found only in the Old Testament and referring not to a created angel but almost certainly to preincarnate appearances of the Lord Jesus Christ.
 Click for a Scriptural analysis of the Angel of the LORD.
 It is very interesting to note that the term the Angel of the Lord does not appear in the New Testament after the incarnation of Christ He becomes a man, for their was no longer any need for a "pre-incarnate" theophany (appearance in the form of God) for the God-Man Christ Jesus.

-So you perceive that Christ is no created angel.
+Spurgeon comments - So you perceive that Christ is no created angel.
 He is sometimes compared to an angel.
 He is sometimes called the angel of the covenant, but he is not a created angel.
 He is higher in nature, higher in rank, higher in intellect, and higher in power than they.
 He is nothing less than very God of very God.
 The very man who suffered on Calvary.
+The angels are servants, but they are not sons; they are created, but they are not begotten.
+You see what he says to the Son—“I will be to him a Father, and he shall be to me a Son.”

 Many people in the first century apparently believed that angels served as mediators between God and men and it was tempting to focus more on angels than upon the sufficiency of Christ as the Great High Priest and Mediator.
 Basing his arguments upon familiar Old Testament verses, specifically quoting from the Greek translation, the Septuagint (LXX), the author in eleven verses (Hebrews 1:4-14) brilliantly constructs a convincing contrast between Christ the Creator and the created angels, conclusively demonstrating that Christ is far superior to the angels and He Alone warrants the readers (and our) adoration, worship and obedience.

-Modern Christianity enamored with widespread Scripturally "shallow" teaching on angels, is in desperate need of this sound doctrine which alone is able to nourish our faith (1Ti 4:6) and cause us to "grow in the grace and knowledge of our Lord and Savior Jesus Christ" (see note 2 Peter 3:18
+Modern Christianity enamored with widespread Scripturally "shallow" teaching on angels, is in desperate need of this sound doctrine which alone is able to nourish our faith (1Ti 4:6) and cause us to "grow in the grace and knowledge of our Lord and Savior Jesus Christ" (2Pe 3:18-note)

 James Townsend in Emmaus Journal (Vol 9.
 Page 97.
 2000) writes the following summary of Jesus and angels...